You can have liquid food in different ways.

 Tube feeding at home

-Your nurses show you and your carers how to run the feeds before you leave hospital.
+Your nurses will show you and your carers how to run the feeds before you leave the hospital.
 Most people have daily visits from a district nurse at first.
 These go on for as long as you need them.
 And your nurses give you the telephone numbers of people to contact if you need help.